High Resolution Seismic Waveform Generation using Denoising Diffusion: Discussion

 \subsection{Limitations}

-While the presented GWM arguably achieves high seismic waveform synthesis performance, there are several limitations, that future models can aspire to overcome.
+While the presented GWM arguably achieves high seismic waveform synthesis performance, there are several limitations that future models can aspire to overcome.
+We list the limitations as follows:

-\paragraph*{Stochastic nature of the generated waveforms} Fundamentally, the generated waveforms are stochastic representations of real seismograms.
+\begin{itemize} \item \textbf{Stochastic nature of the generated waveforms}.
+Fundamentally, the generated waveforms are stochastic representations of real seismograms.
 There is no underlying physical model for wave excitation and propagation.
-Although the GWM synthetics exhibit clear energy packets that closely resemble P-, S- and surface waves, they do not represent any wavefield phases in a deterministic sense.
+Although the GWM synthetics exhibit clear energy packets that closely resemble P-, S-, and coda waves, they do not represent any wavefield phases in a deterministic sense.

-\paragraph*{Limited training data} As is the case for all models of strong ground motion, the limited number of short distance recordings of large magnitude earthquakes is a bottleneck.
+\item \textbf{Limited training data}.
+As is the case for all models of strong ground motion, the limited number of short-distance recordings of large magnitude earthquakes is a major restriction.
 This limitation affects the synthesis performance of this crucial data regime.
-GWMs can in principle be used to augment such data sets, but it is currently an open question how well the models extrapolate beyond the parameter ranges for which they have been trained, and how well they perform at the data-scarce edges of the parameter ranges.
+GWMs can, in principle, be used to augment such data sets, but it is currently an open question how well the models extrapolate beyond the parameter ranges for which they have been trained, and how well they perform at the data-scarce edges of the parameter ranges.

-\paragraph*{Point source assumption} Our model assumes that the earthquake source is a point source and neglects finite fault source characteristics such as fault geometry and distance, source roughness, directivity, and unilateral or bilateral rupture modes.
+\item \textbf{Point source assumption}.
+Our model assumes that the earthquake source is a point source and neglects finite fault source characteristics such as fault geometry and distance, source roughness, directivity, and unilateral or bilateral rupture modes.

-\paragraph*{Uncorrelated stations} The current model does not explicitly take into account the correlation of observations across different records of the same quake.
+\item \textbf{Uncorrelated stations}.
+The current model does not explicitly take into account the correlation of observations across different records of the same quake.
 Each generated waveform is an independent realization of the denoising forward process.
 This may lead to an underestimation of the correlation of observed ground motions from the same quake, and might limit the ability of the model to generalize to new stations.

-\paragraph*{P-wave onset times} The current model has been trained with a data set of waveforms that have been aligned with a simple STA/LTA onset detector, which can be inaccurate.
-As a consequence, the GWM synthetics also have some variability in the P-wave onset times that is not physically meaningful.
+\item \textbf{P-wave onset times}.
+The current model was trained on a waveform dataset whose traces were aligned with the PhaseNet onset detector \cite{zhu2019phasenet}, re-trained on the Japan Meteorological Agency unified dataset \cite{naoi2024neural}.
+Because this detector is not perfectly accurate, the resulting GWM synthetics show slight variability in their P-wave onset times.